-- 3 good tire irons.
-2 work in a pinch, but you need 3 to do a proper job.
-The difference between good tire irons and crappy ones is huge, get the good ones.
+- Good quality tire spoons/irons (they’re the same thing).
+You either need 3 spoons or 2 spoons plus a “bead buddy” or similar device.
+The difference between good tire spoons and crappy ones is huge, get the good ones.

 - A 12 mm wrench for the valve nut.
 An adjustable wrench or a pair of pliers may not not fit in-between the spokes.

 - A can of WD40 to lubricate the rim to get the tire on and off.
 Makes all the difference.
 Soapy water is technically better, but WD40 also has other uses.
 Make sure you don’t get any WD40 on your brake disc.